Measuring the impact of restoring degraded forests and landscapes from the local to the global level.

 To fully understand if restoration activities are making progress toward the intended goals, however, a complex monitoring system that complements these reporting efforts is necessary.
 With this in mind, WRI has worked to be as inclusive as possible in its approach to measuring restoration progress.
 So what does WRI do?

-WRI supports multiple countries with their restoration monitoring systems, including Brazil, El Salvador, Ethiopia, Honduras, India, Indonesia, Kenya, Malawi, Nicaragua and Rwanda.
+With this methodology, WRI supports multiple countries with their restoration monitoring systems, including Brazil, El Salvador, Ethiopia, Honduras, India, Indonesia, Kenya, Malawi, Nicaragua and Rwanda.

-Malawi: Learn more about how we designed a framework for monitoring progress on Malawi’s National Forest Landscape Restoration Strategy.
+Malawi: Learn more about how we helped designed a framework for monitoring progress on Malawi’s National Forest Landscape Restoration Strategy.

 Rwanda:Learn more about how we looked at restoration progress in Rwanda’s Gatsibo District through measuring biophysical, socioeconomic and governance indicators.

 Ethiopia: Learn more about how measuring progress on tree-based landscape restoration meant identifying how trees could contribute to the goals of reversing degradation, increasing food production, and limiting flood and landslide risk.